- The Rashtrakutas considered themselves descendants of Satyaki.

 Art and Architecture

-The central face of the plinth has imposing figures of elephants and lions which gives an impression that the entire structure rests on their back
+- The central face of the plinth has imposing figures of elephants and lions which give an impression that the entire structure rests on their back

 Other facts of Rashtrakutas

-They stimulated the Arab trade by maintaining friendship with them.
+- They stimulated the Arab trade by maintaining a friendship with them.